Howards End’s themes of class, love and power resonate with readers & viewers today

 The book explores contrasting values embodied in city and country life.
-It places a great deal of emphasis on sense of place throughout the narrative.
+It places a great deal of emphasis on a sense of place throughout the narrative.
 While Howards End’s characters grow and develop, they physically move about Britain.

 “Everyone moving,” is Henry’s observation at a turning point in the narrative.
 He is referring to physically moving homes.
-But the characters are on the move in their personal development too, and are trying to find the place where they belong – emotionally as well as physically.
+But the characters are on the move in their personal development too and are trying to find the place where they belong – emotionally as well as physically.
 The Schlegels have lived their whole life at Wickham Place in London, but soon they will have to move on.
 This upheaval comes at a difficult time as the sisters make choices in their relationships with others.
 The lack of stability afforded by their family home contributes to the splintering of the sister’s relationship with each other.

 The Wilcoxes are also an unsettled family.
-They own, but are not really at home at, several properties in different locations.
+They own – but are not really at home at – several properties in different locations.
 The Howards End house has come to them through Henry’s wife Ruth.
 After she dies, the property won’t do for him.
 He complains it is “neither one thing nor the other” and leases it to tenants.
 With his daughter Evie, he moves about between a London property on Ducie St and a Shropshire country property – Oniton.
-Eventually he settles at Howards End – through no plan of his own – but through the twists and turns of the plot.
+Eventually, he settles at Howards End – through no plan of his own – but through the twists and turns of the plot.

 It turns out being neither the city or the country does make Howards End the perfect place of compromise and a bridge between the two.
 The home is symbolic of the two women who are emotionally attached to it – Ruth Wilcox and Margaret Schlegel – who both act as a bridge between the conflicting opposites of the narrative.